hkpeprah/git-achievements/README.md

 Git Achievements
 ===================
 ## Using Git Achievements
-* Head to www.git-achievements.com and register through OAuth.
+* Register through OAuth.
-* Add `www.git-achievements.com/services/hooks/web` as a webhook in your repository
+* Add `services/hooks/web` as a webhook in your repository.
 * Done

 ## Development Setup